-The essential elements for a town to make it on my list include water and mountains.
+What are the essential elements for my list of adventure towns?
+They must include water and/or mountains.
 What I like to do during the warmer months of the year: hike, bike, swim, sail, kayak, run, and hammock.
 My favorite adventure towns have all of the above or something of the like very close by, though you may have to BYOH (bring your own hammock).

 Who: Heather Atwell

 Why: I promised I would write this top 5 list

 How: The complete opposite of an exact science

 When: May to August